yousefelsonbaty/yousefelsonbaty/_includes/02-about.md

 # About Me

-🚀 Hello, I'm Eman!
-I am a passionate developer pursuing a Master's in Software Engineering & graduated with a B.Sc. in Computer Engineering!
-I enjoy solving problems and creating solutions that make a positive impact.
+💼 My name is Yousef Elsonbaty!
+I'm a dedicated developer pursuing a Bachelor of Science in Computer Engineering, committed to contributing meaningfully through proficient coding and thoughtful innovation. 🖥️